 We are a non-profit Center that provides screening, diagnosis, and therapy for hearing, speech, fluency, voice, and language problems.
 We also offer help for individuals who desire accent modification.

 Whom do we serve?

 Our Center provides speech, language, and hearing services for community members from the ages of 2 ½ years old and up.
 Preschool and school age children are served who may demonstrate a wide variety of speech, language, or hearing disorders.
 Adult services include comprehensive hearing assessments, hearing aid selections, language therapy, help with accent modification, fluency issues, and voice disorders.
-Our Center also encourages SUNY New Paltz students, faculty and staff members to take advantage of our programs at no cost.
+Our Center also encourages SUNY New Paltz students, faculty and staff members to take advantage of our programs.

 Who may refer an individual for an evaluation or other services?

 Referrals to the Center may be initiated by parents, relatives, medical and dental professionals, counselors and self-referrals.

 The Center is a teaching facility.
 As part of their training, the students obtain experience with patients under active supervision of certified and licensed audiologists and speech-language pathologists.